Combine your passions for health care and analytics

 Master of Science - Health Informatics and Information Management (39 credits)

-Graduates can pursue a diverse range of opportunities in areas such as data analytics, privacy and compliance, and data integrity while working for hospitals, research institutes, consulting firms, electronic patient record companies and more.
-They often serve in bridge roles, connecting clinical, operational, information technology and administrative functions.
+By earning your master’s in health informatics online degree at Davenport, you’ll be ready for a diverse range of jobs in health information management, including data analytics, privacy and compliance, and data integrity in hospitals, research institutes, consulting firms, electronic patient record companies and more.
+Health information managers often serve in bridge roles, connecting clinical, operational, information technology and administrative functions.

 |DATA610||Essentials of Bus Analytics||3|